Job Title: Development Director (Full-time)

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is required to work in an office environment or outside for certain events, and the noise level is usually quiet to moderate.
+While performing the duties of this job, the employee is required to work in both an office environment and in the field, and the noise level is usually quiet to moderate.

-SCGA is an Equal Opportunity Employer.
-In addition, the organization will consider qualified applicants with criminal histories in a manner consistent with Los Angeles Fair Chance Initiative for Hiring.
+Women, minorities, persons with disabilities and veterans are encouraged to apply.
+The SCGA and the SCGA Foundation are EEO Equal Opportunity Employers.
+Reasonable accommodations may be made to enable individuals with disabilities or closely held religious beliefs to perform the essential functions of this position.
+In addition, the organization will consider qualified applicants with criminal histories in a manner consistent with the Los Angeles Fair Chance Initiative for Hiring.

 Qualified individuals should email their resume and cover letter to Kevin Gigax at [email protected]

 with “Development Director” in the subject line.
 This position will be open until filled.
 This job description is subject to change based on the qualifications of the successful candidate.